sql-formatter-org/sql-formatter/README.md

   language: 'spark', // Defaults to "sql" (see the above list of supported dialects)
   indent: '    ', // Defaults to two spaces
   uppercase: bool, // Defaults to false (not safe to use when SQL dialect has case-sensitive identifiers)
-  linesBetweenQueries: 2, // Defaults to 1
+  linesBetweenQueries: 2, // Defaults to 1,
+  indentQuerySeparator: true, // Defaults to false
 });
 ```